Study Strategies for Jazz Improvisation

 HOW IT WORKS

-This class will be taught from the Lessonface Classroom in the West Village of Manhattan to an in-studio and live online audience.
-Students are able to attend by physically coming into the studio OR by joining over the Lessonface high performing video conference platform.
-The class is covered by the Lessonface Guarantee - let us know if you are not satisfied for any reason within two days of the first class and we will refund your tuition in full.
+The class is covered by the Lessonface Guarantee - let us know if you are not satisfied for any reason within two days of purchasing access to the class and we will refund your tuition in full.

 If you have questions or concerns, don't hesitate to be in touch by chatting at us within our office hours, calling 1-800-211-7058, or emailing firstname.lastname@example.org.